-Following an Olivier Award-winning run at Trafalgar Studios in 2016, and an Off-Broadway Season in New York, Jon Brittain’s transgender drama Rotterdam comes to The Arts Theatre this Spring.
+Following an Olivier Award-winning run at Trafalgar Studios in 2016, an Off-Broadway Season in New York, and performances across the country as part of a UK tour, Jon Brittain’s transgender drama Rotterdam comes to the Rose Theatre Kingston this Spring.

 Alice wants to come out as a lesbian.
 Her girlfriend Fiona wants to start living as a man.
 It’s New Year in Rotterdam, and Alice has finally plucked up the courage to email her parents and tell them she’s gay.